hungyok/nuctf_equi_bai/README.md

 > xfit = simplex_xval(:,1);
 > [O] = occupR(remod,xfit)
 ```
 The output file “O.mat” is a 16x1 cell.
 Here we report only nucleosome occupancy per cell.
 All the codes and input/output files and folders can be found in the folder [simplexM_remod](https://github.com/hungyok/nuctf_equi_bai/tree/main/NucRemod/simplexM_remod).
+A toy-example to run simplex_SA.m with a single TF (RSC3) and for a single chromosome (chr 1) can be found in [toy_example](https://github.com/hungyok/nuctf_equi_bai/tree/main/NucRemod/toy_example).
 ## Output data
-Nucleosome occupancy, TF occupancy.
+The main outputs from this exercise are the occupancy profiles of nucleosome and TF (the O.mat files with (NucRemod) and without (NucTF) remodeling effect).